 Arkengarthdale is the most northerly Yorkshire Dale and is said to be named after Arkil, an 11th century Viking chieftain.
 Running through its valley is the Arkle Beck, joining the Swale at Reeth.
-In 1656 the people of London sold Arkengarthdale to Dr. John Bathurst, physician to Oliver Cromwell.
-The Bathurst family and its descendants did much to develop the lead mining industry in the dale, especially Dr. John’s son Charles, who gave his name and initials not only to the lead from the mines but also the CB Inn.
-Up the dale from the CB Inn is a triangular collection of cottages known as CB Yard.
+In 1656 the people of London sold Arkengarthdale to Dr John Bathurst, physician to Oliver Cromwell.
+The Bathurst family and their descendants did much to develop the lead mining industry in the dale, especially Dr John Bathurst’s son Charles, who gave his name and initials not only to the lead from the mines but also to The CB Inn.
+Further up the dale from The CB Inn is a triangular collection of cottages known as CB Yard.
 Now private dwellings, they were originally the administrative centre for lead mining in the dale, and would have housed the joiner’s workshop, a sawmill and smithy, as well as the offices and lodgings for the mine owner’s agent.
 In an adjoining field is the intriguing “Powder House”.
-Built in 1807, well away from the other buildings, it was used to store the gun powder and later Dynamite, used in the mines.
+Built in 1807, well away from the other buildings, it was used to store gunpowder and, later, dynamite used in the mines.
 The fuses were kept separately in one of the buildings in CB Yard.
 There is a restored, original ore cart sited on the edge of High Green near Langthwaite.
 An associated interpretation board explains the cart's use and gives a summary of the history of lead mining in the dale.